Managing Director - Transformation

 Tania Sulan is Managing Director - Transformation, based in Australia.Tania joined Omni Bridgeway in 2007 when the dispute resolution finance industry was in its infancy and her experience is sought after by law firms and their clients.
 As an Investment Manager for nine years, Tania personally managed a multi-million dollar investment portfolio consisting of a broad range of commercial disputes.
 She has assisted companies, individuals and law firms to achieve their growth strategies with creative financing solutions.

 From 2016 to 2019, Tania led the establishment and growth of Omni Bridgeway's Canadian operations as Chief Investment Officer - Canada.
-She was at the forefront of introducing dispute finance to the Canadian market and under her stewardship, the Canadian team has grown a diverse investment portfolio.
+She was at the forefront of introducing dispute finance to the Canadian market and under her stewardship, the Canadian team grew a diverse investment portfolio.
+Tania then led the Australia-New Zealand operations as Chief Investment Officer - ANZ between 2019 - 2022.
+In June 2022 Tania assumed the newly created position of Managing Director - Transformation.
+In this role she leads strategic projects on behalf of the Board and Omni Bridgeway's leadership team.

 Before joining Omni Bridgeway, Tania practised for 11 years as a commercial litigator in Sydney and London.

 Tania has a degree in arts and an honours degree in law from the Australian National University.
 After graduating, she clerked for a Judge at the New South Wales Court of Appeal.
 Tania also holds a Certificate of Attainment (ASIC specialist knowledge in Managed Investments) from the Financial Education Professionals.

-Tania frequently speaks at conferences and events on the topic of dispute finance and litigation, has provided dozens of CLE seminars for law firms and is recognised in Who's Who Legal: Thought Leaders - Third Party Funding 2020 and 2021 Guide as well as Lawdragon's Global 100 Leaders in Legal Finance 2021 Guide and Global Restructuring Advisors & Consultants 2020 Guide.
+Tania is recognised in Chambers and Partners Litigation Support 2022, Who's Who Legal: Thought Leaders 2020-2022, as well as Lawdragon's Global 100 Leaders in Legal Finance 2021 and 2022 Guides and Global Restructuring Advisors & Consultants 2020 Guide.

-Tania also volunteers her expertise to the management committee of JusticeNet, South Australia’s not-for-profit legal service and pro bono referral service for local individuals and charities.
+Tania also chairs the management committee of JusticeNet, South Australia’s not-for-profit legal service and pro bono referral service for local individuals and charities.

 - Co-author.
 High Court ruling against common fund orders supports the right to free choice for group members.
 Lawyerly.
 9 December 2019.